 We pursue a flexible land acquisition strategy of purchasing or optioning finished lots, if they can be acquired at attractive prices, or purchasing raw land for residential development.
-We generally target affordable land acquisitions that are further away from urban centers than many other suburban communities but have access to major thoroughfares, retail districts and centers of business, which, as a result, allows us to provide our potential homebuyers with homes at affordable prices in affordable locations, and with access to the key elements of a metropolitan region.
+We target affordable land acquisitions with proximity to major thoroughfares, retail districts and centers of business, which allows us to provide our potential homebuyers with superior value at affordable prices in affordable locations, and with access to the key elements of a metropolitan region.
 By targeting these locations, we acquire land at attractive prices due to favorable competitive dynamics.
-Immediately following this offering, we expect to own or control more than 11,000 lots, representing more than seven years of land supply based on our home closings for the first six months of 2013 on a pro forma basis.
-However, continued or additional tightening of mortgage lending standards or increases in mortgage costs could result in a decline of our home sales.
+As of June 30, 2013, we had a strong land position consisting of approximately 10,000 owned or controlled lots.